-13. Similar considerations should be borne in mind in any bilateral lobbying at official level of the Commission or other members states.
-UKRep must always be informed of any intention to lobby the Commission at Ministerial or official level, and be given the opportunity to accompany lobbying calls.
+13. Similar considerations should be borne in mind in any bilateral lobbying at official level of the Commission or other member states.
+DExEU and UKRep must always be informed of any intention to lobby the Commission at Ministerial or official level, and be given the opportunity to accompany lobbying calls.